Seems scarry but with proper preperation you can succeed in securing a great job or internship.

 Practice with Interview Stream

 Interview stream is a great product offered through the Career Center that allows you to conduct videotaped practice interviews and watch afterwards.
 There are all types of interviews available including financial technical.
-You can do as many practice interviews as you want, you just need a laptop with a camera.

 Employers do not interview candidates they do not feel are qualified, therefore once you have made it past the initial screening, it is your opportunity to convince an employer that you are the right person for the job.
 It is often all about “fit”.
 With fewer jobs out there, the interview process can be long and fiercely competitive, so you must prepare accordingly.